 Aequus' ability to compete in the highly competitive pharmaceuticals industry depends in large part upon Aequus' ability to attract and retain highly qualified managerial, scientific and medical personnel.
-Aequus is highly dependent on Aequus' management, scientific and medical personnel.
+Aequus is highly dependent on Aequus' management, scientific and medical personnel, as well as its subcontracted salesforce.
 In order to induce valuable executives and consultants to remain with Aequus, Aequus has provided these executives and consultants with stock options that vest over time.
-The value to executives and consultants of stock options that vest over time is significantly affected by movements in

-Aequus' stock price that Aequus cannot control and may at any time be insufficient to counteract more lucrative offers from other companies.
+The value to executives and consultants of stock options that vest over time is significantly affected by movements in Aequus' stock price that Aequus cannot control and may at any time be insufficient to counteract more lucrative offers from other companies.